mjftw/pluma-automation/readme.md

 # Witekio Automation Lab

-This all documentation, and code is currently under development, and may be subject to change, so use caution.
+This documentation, and code is currently under development, and may be subject to change, so use caution.

 A draft coding guide for developers can be found here: [Style Guide](./docs/style-guide.md).

-A good place to start for new users is the [Quick Start Guide](./docs/quick-start-guide/1-introduction.md) Guide and [Tutorials](./docs/tutorials/1-tutorial-introduction.md)
+A good place to start for new users is the [Quick Start Guide](./docs/quick-start-guide/1-introduction.md) and [Tutorials](./docs/tutorials/1-tutorial-introduction.md)

 ## Installation